Avaiga/taipy/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Description**
-A complete and clear description of the problem is.
+A complete and clear description of the problem.

 **How to reproduce**
 A code fragment